 - nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen

 Cluster headaches can cause severe pain.
 People often describe the pain as searing, burning, or stabbing, and it tends to occur above the eye or near the temple.

 In this context, a “cluster” refers to a group of headaches.
-They usually occur during the day, and one cluster commonly lasts from 15 minutes to 2 hours.
+They usually occur during the day, and one cluster can commonly last from 15 minutes to 3 hours.

-Clusters may occur frequently for several days or weeks, with pain-free periods in between.
+Cluster headaches may occur frequently for several days or weeks, with pain-free periods between them.

 Other symptoms of cluster headaches include: